Police Ranks: Breaking Down 8 Different Law Enforcement Positions

 4. Police sergeant

 A police sergeant’s job duties depend on the size of their employing agency.
 Some agencies skip certain rankings and assign those tasks to other positions.
-But in the case of this generalized overview of police sergeant duties from the Minneapolis Police Department, a sergeant is expected to interpret and apply ordinances to a wide variety of situations, supervise and train personnel, weigh in on disciplinary situations, help develop new policies and act as a liaison between upper management and subordinates.
+But in general, a sergeant is typically expected to interpret and apply ordinances to a wide variety of situations, supervise and train personnel, weigh in on disciplinary situations, help develop new policies, and act as a liaison between upper management and subordinates.

 These positions require law enforcement experience.
-Expect to serve about five years of employment as a minimum in your police department before you become eligible for this promotion.
+Expect to serve about five years of employment as a minimum in your police department and to be required to pass an examination before you become eligible for this promotion.

 5. Police lieutenant